eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     > cmake --build . --target install

 If you want to install our *Micro RTPS Client* examples you can add ``-DEPROSIMA_BUILD_EXAMPLES=ON`` to the cmake command line options.
+There are several cmake definitions for configuring the build of the client library at compile time.
+You can found them in :ref:`micro_rtps_client_label` page under `Build configuration` section.

 Compiling an app with the Client
 --------------------------------